 The TCP and the UDP is built on top of the IP layer.

-A TCP provides a connection that is reliable, connection oriented byte stream service.
-The main services that the TCP service provides are that it is reliable, full duplex, and supports multiplexing and congestion control.
-TCP guarantees reliable delivery, so it retransmits each segment if an ACK is not received in a certain period of time.
-Each byte has a sequence number.
-It sets a timeout function Various algorithms are present for retransmission.
-So for all sections in the game pipeline, that requires the above services we should use TCP.
-The below diagram shows how the handshaking protocol is established.
+A TCP connection is considered reliable because there is a 2-way handshake system enabled.
+Once the message gets delivered to the endpoint, an acknowledgement message is sent out.
+It supports various other services as well like congestion control and multiplexing.
+The fact that TCP is also full duplex, makes it quite a potent connection to use.
+The way it handles the reliable transfer of data is through byte sequence number.
+It sets a timeout function and based on time-outs it can decide whether a package has been delivered or not.
+The below mentioned diagram shows how the handshaking protocol is established.

-The sliding window serves several purposes.
-It guarantees the reliable delivery of data.
-It ensures that the data is delivered in order.
-It enforces flow control between the sender and the receiver.
+Another mechanism for TCP is the sliding window mechanism by which it guarantees reliable delivery of data.
+It ensures that the data packets are delivered in a sequential manner and a flow control between the sender and receiver is established.

-UDP is used when we do not want a reliable connection.
-The focus is more on speed.
-Sometimes UDP is also referred as Unreliable datagram protocol.
-The message that is passed via the UDP protocol is called packets.
-There is no guarantee that the message will be delivered.
-No guarantee that packets will be received in the same order they are sent.
+UDP is used when we are not too concerned if the data packets are delivered out of order.
+The main concern is how fast the packets are delivered.
+There is no reliability and no guarantee that the packets will be delivered.

 Applications that require ordered delivery must restore datagram ordering themselves.
 Datagrams can be written to a target address without knowing if it exists or is listening.
 Messages can also be broadcast to all hosts on a particular subnet.
 DOOM had done this.
 Sometime if we require a very minimal reliability, UDP is open to adding that functionality.
 At the point it is also referred to as reliable UDP.

 Serialising the packets